-(b) Any pending disciplinary enquiries or steps taken or those 5 enquiries or steps which may have been taken by a law society referred to in subsection (4) before its dissolution, shall be continued or taken by the society to which those rights and obligations have been transferred in terms of subsection (5), as if the former society had not been dissolved.".
+(b) Any pending disciplinary enquiries or steps taken or those enquiries or steps which may have been taken by a law society referred to in subsection (3) before its dissolution, shall be continued or taken by the society to which those rights and obligations have been transferred in terms of subsection (4), as if the former society had not been dissolved.".

-Amendment of section 57 of Act 53 of 1979, as amended by section 17 of Act 42 of 10 2013
+Amendment of section 57 of Act 53 of 1979, as amended by section 17 of Act 42 of 2013

-(a) by the substitution for subsections (1) and (2) of the following subsections, respectively:
+- 22. Section 57 of the principal Act is hereby amended- - (a) by the substitution for subsections (1) and (2) of the following subsections, respectively:

-"(1) Every practitioner who practises [in any province], whether 15 [for] on his or her own account or otherwise, shall be a member of the society [of that province] referred to in section 56(3) that applies to him or her.
+"(1) Every practitioner who practises [in any province], whether [for] on his or her own account or otherwise, shall be a member of the society [of that province] referred to in section 56(2) that applies to him or her.

-(2) A society may by notice in writing addressed to any person who has been admitted and enrolled as an attorney or a notary or conveyancer in any court [in the province of its] within the area of jurisdiction of that society, or whose name has been placed on the roll of such court, but who does not practise in that [province] area of jurisdiction, declare such person to be a member of such society with effect from a date fixed in that notice."; and 25
+(2) A society may by notice in writing addressed to any person who has 15 been admitted and enrolled as an attorney or a notary or conveyancer in any court [in the province of its] within the area of jurisdiction of that society, or whose name has been placed on the roll of such court, but who does not practise in that [province] area of jurisdiction, declare such person to be a member of such society with effect from a date fixed in that 20 notice."; and